On Premise Deployment

 2. Core Components:

-• Functionality: This lightweight GoLang service handles API / webhook triggers for backend logic flows.
+Functionality: This lightweight GoLang service handles API / webhook triggers for backend logic flows.
 It is responsible for validating requests, applying throttling, and authenticating incoming requests.
-Upon validation, it triggers execution using temporal technology and awaits responses.
+Upon validation, it triggers execution using a temporal framework and response.

-• Accessibility: The Router Service is the entry point to the cluster, with all other services being internal.
-It is only service which is accessible through Load Balancer / API Gateway from the outside network.
+Accessibility: The Router Service is the entry point to the cluster, with all other services being internal.
+It is the only service that can be accessible through Load Balancer / API Gateway from the outside network.

-• Technology: We have used Temporal, an open-source durable execution framework, for managing tasks and task queues.
+Technology: We have used Temporal, an open-source durable execution framework, to manage tasks and task queues.

-• Role: The Task Manager interfaces with a Temporal cluster, which uses Cassandra as a persistent store, facilitating efficient task execution and management.
+Role: The Task Manager interfaces with a Temporal cluster, which uses Postgres[ Cassandra for high scaling] as a persistent store, facilitating efficient task execution and management.

-• Functionality: Another lightweight GoLang service, the Executor Service is responsible for fetching and executing tasks.
-It independently scales to maintain high scalability and is tasked with executing functions such as fetchData, callAPI, and executeRuleCondition.
+Functionality: Another lightweight GoLang service, the Executor Service is responsible for fetching and executing tasks.
+It independently scales to maintain high scalability and is tasked with executing the backend logic for both rules and workflows.

 3. Deployment and Fault Tolerance: